Find schools that offer these popular programs

-- E-marketing Online Course: Building on the visual merchandising course, this online class translates the study to a Web environment.
+E-marketing Online course: Building on the visual merchandising course, this online class translates the study to a Web environment.
 Students learn to apply visual merchandising strategies to the promotion of a product on a website instead of in a store.
-This class may be offered near the end of an undergraduate program or within a graduate program; at the graduate level, students may be required to complete more in-depth studies in Web design.
-One of the assignments in a master's-level e-marketing class may involve the creation of a functional, appealing website for a specific product.
+This class may be offered near the end of an undergraduate program or within a graduate program; at the graduate level, students may be required to complete more in-depth studies in web design.
+One of the assignments in a master's-level course may involve the creation of a functional, appealing website for a specific product.

-- Merchandise Planning Online Course: Students in this course will learn how to purchase merchandise and plan in order to boost sales and profits.
-The course will ask students to analyze retailers' revenue and loss reports and teach them to identify factors contributing to successes and shortcomings.
+Merchandise Planning Online course: Students in this course learn how to purchase merchandise and plan in order to boost sales and profits.
+The course asks students to analyze retailers' revenue and loss reports and teach them to identify factors contributing to successes and shortcomings.

 Retail Theory Online course: In this course, students analyze theoretical and practical merchandising strategies and the factors that affect merchandising decision-making.
 They also learn to examine retail trends in a way that enables the prediction of future directions in the field, which can lead to better merchandising choices.